padonnet/codex-pets/adjutant/README.md

 # Adjutant

-A compact pixel-art sci-fi Adjutant companion for Codex, inspired by StarCraft: Brood War.
+A compact pixel-art Adjutant companion for Codex, inspired by StarCraft: Brood War.
+Adjutants are a form of non-sapient artificial intelligence utilized by the terrans.

 ## Install